openvinotoolkit/openvino/docs/articles_en/openvino-workflow/torch-compile.rst

    model = torch.compile(model, backend='openvino')
    ...

-For OpenVINO versions below 2024.1, an additional import was needed to use ``openvino`` backend.
-However, OpenVINO package is now configured with `torch_dynamo_backends entrypoint <https://pytorch.org/docs/stable/torch.compiler_custom_backends.html#registering-custom-backends>`__.
-The additional import is not needed, if OpenVINO is installed as a pip package.
-For other install channels such as conda, import statement can be used as below.
+This approach works only for the package distributed via pip, as it is now configured with `torch_dynamo_backends entrypoint <https://pytorch.org/docs/stable/torch.compiler_custom_backends.html#registering-custom-backends>`__.

+For OpenVINO installed via other channels, such as conda, and versions older than 2024.1, an additional import statement is needed:

 .. code-block:: python